roblar997/MobileServerClientCode/README.md

-1. Only one class of Ajax, that removes need of ajax in Activity files.
+1. Only one class of Ajax, that removes the need of ajax in Activity files.
 Does the following:

     Input:
     - Takes a map of expected keys and types